shubhamsarda00/COL341-Machine-Learning/Assignment1.1/README.md

 c) **python3 linear.py c trainfile.csv testfile.csv outputfile.txt**

-We create and use our best features (found using LassoLars) and give predictions predictions by using OLS with the same.
+Here, we manually create the top 300 features (found using LassoLars) to build the model and give predictions predictions by using OLS with the same.

 ### Libraries Required